joe7575/techage/manuals/manual_ta4_EN.md

 See TA3 pump.

 The TA4 pump pumps 8 units of liquid every two seconds.
+The pump also supports the `flowrate` command.
+This means that the total flow rate through the pump can be queried.

 [ta4_pump|image]